AntonHeil/github-slideshow/_posts/0000-01-02-AntonHeil.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-bla bla blu
+ Here's the emoji :money_mouth_face:
  Use the left arrow to go back!